-- Graduate from high school; - Complete a minimum of 16 core courses (10 of which must be completed before senior year) - Present a minimum grade-point average (GPA) in those 16 core courses; and - Present a qualifying test score on either the ACT or SAT test.
+- Graduate from high school; - Complete a minimum of 16 core courses (10 of which must be completed before senior year) - Present a minimum grade-point average (GPA) in those 16 core courses;

 When should a student register with the NCAA Eligibility Clearinghouse?

 Students should register with the eligibility center by the end of their junior year in high school.
-At this time, a transcript, which includes six semesters of grades, should be sent to the eligibility center from the high school.
+At this time, a transcript, which includes six semesters of grades, should be uploaded to the eligibility center from the high school.
 Students need to submit a transcript request form.
-Additionally, students should request all SAT or ACT test scores be forwarded directly to the eligibility center whenever they take the exam-use code "9999".